 Description of the principle

 If we want to create life-long writers, then we need to teach children in an environment which reflects the way writers work.
 From the first we need to treat children as genuine writers, albeit apprentice ones.
 When writers see their teachers as positive, caring and interested in their lives, they are more likely to engage in writing at a high level of achievement.
-The classroom should feel like a writer’s workshop.
+The classroom should feel like a creative writer’s workshop and a professional publishing house.
 The aim of a writing workshop is to create a community of writers, in which teachers write alongside children and share their own writing practices, and children are shown how to talk and present their writing to others in a positive and constructive way.

 Children are also seen as participants in determining writing projects, as opposed to passive recipients of someone else’s choice.
 The community of writers take part in meaningful practices and writing projects they can identify with.
 Importantly, in a writing workshop, children are involved in actions, discussions and reflections that make a difference to how they are taught and undertake their writing.

 - Children see their teachers as extraordinarily positive, caring, strict, fun, calm and interested in their lives and development as writers.

 - Their classrooms feel like a rich mixture of creative writers’ workshop but also had the sharp focus of a professional publishing house.